 A number of factors and emerging issues may impede the Agency's ability to meet this strategic objective.
 Sustainable resource levels and a strong workforce are critical to success.
-Proposing and finalizing regulations is often a multi-year process, which can be challenged by lawsuits.
-EPA also recognizes the need to communicate successes and achievements, both to market effectiveness and to teach others how to replicate successful models and approaches.
+Proposing and finalizing regulations is often a multi-year process, which can be challenged by lawsuits causing further delays.
+For example, technical complexity also creates challenges in meeting aggressive deadlines.

-Objective 3.3 - Prioritize Robust Science:
+Objective 3.3 Prioritize Robust Science